Pratik980/GigQ/README.md

 # GigQ

 GigQ is a lightweight job queue system with SQLite as its backend.
-It's designed for managing and executing small jobs ("gigs") locally with atomicity guarantees, particularly suited for processing tasks like GitHub Archive data, without the complexity of distributed job systems.
+It provides a reliable way to manage and execute small jobs ("gigs") locally with atomicity guarantees, particularly suited for processing tasks like data transformations, API calls, or batch operations.

 ## Features

+- **Zero External Dependencies**

+  - No external packages required
+  - Uses Python's built-in sqlite3 module
+  - Everything needed is bundled with GigQ - no dependency conflicts to worry about

 - **Simple Job Definition & Management**